 The community-based research network made up of regional AAAs and CILs, the Missouri Aging and Disability Research Network (MADRN), has been formed.

-MADRN has helped refine and recruit participants for our cohort study (Project 2), provided feedback on the development of the REBIL program (Project 3) and has helped recruit participants to test the program (Project 4).
+MADRN has helped refine and recruit participants for our cohort study (Project 2), provided feedback on the development of the REBIL intervention (Project 3) and has helped recruit participants to test the intervention (Project 4).
 The network has also given member organizations the chance to share resources across the network to provide information to their participants, including webinars and a compilation of COVID-related resources offered by MADRN members.

 For more information about how we formed the community-based research network, see our paper “Development and Implementation of a Community-Based Research Network.”